IgorRosax/DimensionalityReduction_GeneticData_NCBI/README.md

 If you use these scripts or results, please cite the article:

 > Igor da Silva, Fabiano Oliveira, Vinicius Xavier.
-"HSLocalMDS: An R library for dimensionality reduction based on Hyperbolic Smoothing Local Multidimensional Scaling".
+"NLDR: An R library for dimensionality reduction based on Hyperbolic Smoothing Local Multidimensional Scaling".
 2025.

 This repository was developed to support academic experiments and the evaluation of dimensionality reduction methods on public genetic datasets.